 and generates the highest quality printed solutions.

-The background image can be one of:
+The background and variable image can be any of:

 Portable Network Graphics